Nuuk (album)

 Nuuk is the fifth solo album from German ambient music producer Thomas Köner.
 Originally released in 1997 as a part of the Driftworks 4-CD box set (along with albums from Nijiumu, Pauline Oliveros & Randy Raine-Reusch and Paul Schütze), it was re-released in 2004 by Mille Plateaux with a DVD containing films made from still images to accompany the music.

-Nuuk is the capital city of Greenland.
-Polynya is an area of open water surrounded by sea ice.
-Amras is a fictional character taken from J. R. R. Tolkien's legendarium.